 It’s rammed down our throat as consumers that we ought to compare the market and save money on our utility bills - and the same principle applies in business too!

 Whether it’s your electricity, water, payments provider, internet, or even premises, there could be cost savings to be made by shopping around and getting the most bang for your buck, and all these savings can be funnelled right back into your business budget.

 For utility bills, one of the big online comparison sites will find you the best deal on offer and may even complete the switching process for you.
 If your business rent is creeping up year on year, try negotiating, consider looking for a lower-cost option or even weigh up the savings to be made by moving to a co-working space if this suits your business operations.

 When it comes to payments, make sure you’re not being stung by hidden fees and higher transaction costs than you ought to be paying.
 For small businesses, in particular, check you’re not paying the same rates as bigger organisations.

 Remember: At takepayments, we’re firm believers that no two businesses are the same and their payment plans should reflect that.
 Check out our Switch & Save service to see if you could cut down costs.

 As with all areas of business, managing your budget isn’t a one time only job, it’s something you need to go back to on a regular basis to see the biggest impact.

-Go back to your business plan regularly, once a month if possible but at a minimum once a quarter, and check what costs are higher or lower than expected, analyse your sales figures, and make adjustments for future months where necessary.
+It could be a good idea to go back to your business plan regularly, once a month if possible but at a minimum once a quarter, and check what costs are higher or lower than expected, analyse your sales figures, and make adjustments for future months where necessary.